AustinGil/presentations/intro.md

 It's really hard not to mention (kind of my job)

+Impossible to be 100% unbiased

 ---
 layout: statement
 ---

 # 🤝 ASSURANCE 😘

-This is not a sales pitch
+This is not a sales pitch in disguise

 I'm here to teach practical & generic concepts

-Specific Akamai products are only used as examples
+I may mention Akamai because it's what I'm close to

+But this info applies anywhere